Toxic Food Guide for Pets

 Table scraps often contain meat fat that a human didn't eat and bones.
 Both are dangerous for dogs.
 Fat trimmed from meat, both cooked and uncooked, may cause pancreatitis in dogs.
 And, although it seems natural to give a dog a bone, a dog can choke on it.
 Bones can also splinter and cause an obstruction or lacerations of your dog's digestive system.
 Watch this vet video about dogs and bones.

-The specific problem with persimmons, peaches, and plums are the seeds or pits.
+The specific problem with persimmons, peaches, plums and cherries are the seeds or pits.
 The seeds from persimmons can cause inflammation of the small intestine in dogs.
 They can also cause intestinal obstruction, a good possibility if a dog eats the pit from a peach or plum.
-Plus, peach and plum pits contain cyanide, which is poisonous to both humans and dogs should the pit be broken open and consumed.
+Plus, peach and plum pits and cherry seeds contain cyanide, which is poisonous to both humans and dogs should the pit be broken open and consumed.
+All parts of the cherry plant are extremely toxic, with the exception of the ripe pulp itself.

 According to Pet Poison Helpline, grapes and raisins have been known to cause acute renal (kidney) failure in dogs.
 With kidney failure, a pet’s ability to produce urine decreases, which means they are unable to filter toxins out of their system.